 Australian PM points finger at Russia over downed Malaysian plane

-SYDNEY (Reuters) - Australian Prime Minister Tony Abbott blamed Russia on Friday over the shooting down of a Malaysia Airlines passenger jetliner over eastern Ukraine that killed all 298 people on board.
+Australian Prime Minister Tony Abbott blames Russia over the shooting down of a Malaysia Airlines passenger jetliner over eastern Ukraine.
+Sarah Toms reports.

-"This is a grim day for our country and it's a grim day for our world.
-Malaysian airlines MH17 has been shot down over the eastern Ukraine, it seems by Russian-backed rebels," he said.
+"Madam speaker this is grim day for our country and it's a grim day for our world.
+Malaysian Airlines MH17 has been shot down over the eastern Ukraine it seems by Russian-backed rebels and 295 people have been killed.
+At least 27 Australians have been killed."